James, brother of Jesus: Ossuary inscription

 In the November 2002 issue of Biblical Archaeology Review, André Lemaire of the Sorbonne University in Paris published the report that an ossuary bearing the inscription "Ya'aqov bar Yosef achui d'Yeshua" ("James son of Joseph brother of Jesus") had been identified belonging to a collector, Oded Golan.
 The ossuary was exhibited at the Royal Ontario Museum in Toronto, Ontario, Canada, late that year; but on June 18, 2003, the Israeli Antiquities Authority published a report concluding, based on an analysis of the patina, that the inscription is a modern forgery.
 Specifically, it appeared that the inscription had been added recently and made to look old by addition of a chalk solution.
 Following this, the Ossuary was removed by the Royal Ontario Museum.

 On December 29, 2004, Golan was indicted in an Israeli court along with three other men – Robert Deutsch, an inscriptions expert who teaches at Haifa University; collector Shlomo Cohen; and antiquities dealer Faiz al-Amaleh.
 They were accused of being part of a forgery ring that had been operating for more than 20 years.
 Golan denied the charges against him.
 According to the BBC, "when the police took Oded Golan into custody and searched his apartment they discovered a workshop with a range of tools, materials, and half finished 'antiquities'.
 This was evidence for a fraud of a scale far greater than they had suspected."
 On March 14, 2012, Golan was declared not guilty of all charges of forgery, although with the judge saying this acquittal "does not mean that the inscription on the ossuary is authentic or that it was written 2,000 years ago" and "it was not proven in any way that the words 'the brother of Jesus' necessarily refer to the 'Jesus' who appears in Christian writings" and that there is "nothing in these findings which necessarily proves that the items were authentic".

 The Israeli Antiquities Authority and several scholars still maintain that the James Ossuary is a modern forgery, and the artefact is not usually quoted by scholars of the historical Jesus.

+Relationships between Christians and the Roman Empire

+According to the Italian historian Marta Sordi, evidence of the good relations between the Roman Empire and the early Christian communities up to 62 AD, and of Roman protection against anti-Jewish sentiment, is provided by the fact that the governor Lucius Albinus, who succeeded Porcius Festus, was deposed by King Herod Agrippa II under pressure from Rome, immediately after the death of James the Less.

+This has been linked to what happened after the stoning of Saint Stephen, the first martyr.